Increasing access to social finance for social enterprises

 Social investment has both a financial and a capacity-building dimension.
 Investment-readiness is about being ready to receive, and repay, investment — but that also implies capacity to manage this as well as to deliver the impact promised to the investor.
 Our work on social investment will therefore consider this broad picture of capacity-building.

-Coming soon for our members:
+Benefits for our members:

 - A jargon-free guide to EU support for social enterprises